sonic-net/sonic-mgmt/docs/testplan/Generic-Hash-test-plan.md

 ### Test cases #2 - Verify when generic ecmp hash is configured, the traffic can be balanced accordingly.
 1. The test is using the default links and routes in a t0/t1 testbed.
 2. Randomly select a hash field and configure it to the ecmp hash list via cli "config switch-hash global ecmp-hash".
-3. Configure the lag hash list to exclude the selected field to verify the lag hash does not affect the hash result.
+3. Configure the lag hash list to exclude the selected field to verify the lag hash configuration does not affect the hash result.
 4. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination via multiple nexthops.
 5. Check the traffic is balanced over the nexthops.
 6. If the uplinks are portchannels with multiple members, check the traffic is not balanced over the members.